mehmetferhatakbulut/Assembly-Alignment-Analyzer/README.md

 ![image](https://github.com/user-attachments/assets/46572061-e084-4fc8-94a1-24862e2f737a)

 - **Assumed Initial Alignment** : The alignment provided in an assembly listing can be different from one in an application.
 Therefore it is up to you to determine the initial alignment of the entirety of the function.
+Can only be set within the range of 0 to **Desired Alignment Boundary - 1**.
 - **Desired Alignment Boundary** : Has to be a power of 2.
 Can range between **1** to **2^31**.
 Will define the target boundary to align the code in.
 - **Masm Style Syntax** : If true, will force the extension to utilize 'h' as a postfix.
 If false, will force the extension to utilize "0x" as a prefix.
 Example: db 0x90 / db 90h
 - **Maximum NOP Size** : Despite the recommendation by Intel, this option can range between 0-15.
 Lets you choose the maximum NOP size if the alignment is over the selected value.